scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 🚦 To start the challenge, clone the repo to your local machine using the following CLI commands:

-TODO: add instructions from the foundry branch to combine scaffold eth v2 and foundry together.

 1. Clone the repo onto your local machine and install the submodules: `git clone --recursive <repo link>`

    > NOTE: If you have not installed the submodules, probably because you ran `git clone <repo link>` instead of the CLI command in step 1, you may run into errors when running `forge build` since it is looking for the dependencies for the project. `git submodule update --init --recursive` can be used if you clone the repo without installing the submodules.